 |4.||Underlying assets||Equity, debt and balanced||Equity||Fixed-income oriented|

 |5.||Risk (when compared to each other)||Highest among the lot||Not as risky as Ulips||Considered risk-free with guaranteed returns as it is backed by the government|

-Things to keep in mind before investing in Ulips are not different from parameters which you need to consider before investing in any instrument.
+Things to keep in mind before investing in Unit Linked Insurance Plan are not different from parameters that you need to consider before investing in any instrument.

-Finances and goals: First and foremost you need to assess the funds you have at hand and what is the goal you want to achieve through this investment.
+Finances and goals: First and foremost you need to assess the funds you have at hand and what is goal you want to achieve through this investment.
 You should consider investing in Ulips for long term life goals any other life goals that don’t require premature withdrawals or redemptions.
-The charges levied in that case will neutralise your gains or make it negative in some cases.
+The charges levied, in that case, will neutralize your gains or make them negative in some cases.

 Risk appetite: Assessing your personal risk appetite will help you to know which Ulip should you go for: an equity fund Ulip will carry a higher risk than a debt-fund Ulip.